 SHAPER_CALIBRATE command, or restrict the auto-calibration to a single axis by

 Warning!
 It is not advisable to run the shaper autocalibration very frequently (e.g. before every print, or every day).
 In order to determine resonance frequencies, autocalibration creates intensive vibrations on each of the axes.
 Generally, 3D printers are not designed to withstand a prolonged exposure to vibrations near the resonance frequencies.
 Doing so may increase wear of the printer components and reduce their lifespan.
 There is also an increased risk of some parts unscrewing or becoming loose.
 Always check that all parts of the printer (including the ones that may normally not move) are securely fixed in place after each auto-tuning.

-Also, due to some noise in measurements, it is possible the the tuning results will be slightly different from one calibration run to another one.
-Still, it is not expected that the resulting print quality will be affected too much.
+Also, due to some noise in measurements, it is possible that the tuning results will be slightly different from one calibration run to another one.
+Still, it is not expected that the noise will affect the print quality too much.
 However, it is still advised to double-check the suggested parameters, and print some test prints before using them to confirm they are good.

 Offline processing of the accelerometer data

-accelerometer output, the data will be written into
+command, specify the desired test axis.
+The raw data will be written into